expo/expo/docs/pages/clients/installation.md

 ### Enable development with Expo CLI

 Expo CLI requires you to have the `expo` package installed so it can maintain consistent behavior in your project when new versions of the Expo SDK are released.
-The package will not be used directly by you project unless you import it in your application code, which is not recommended.
+The package will not be used directly by your project unless you import it in your application code, which is not recommended.

 <InstallSection packageName="expo" cmd={["npm install expo --save-dev"]} hideBareInstructions />